-According to the CNDDB and the CNPS, a total of 11 sensitive species of plants and one sensitive habitat have the potential to occur on or within the vicinity of the project area.
-According to CNDDB a total of 16 sensitive species of wildlife have the potential to occur on or within the vicinity of the project area.
+According to the CNDDB and the CNPS, a total of 5 sensitive species of plants and one sensitive habitat have the potential to occur on or within the vicinity of the project area.
+According to CNDDB a total of 18 sensitive species of wildlife have the potential to occur on or within the vicinity of the project area.
 These include those species listed or candidates for listing by the U. S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW) and California Native Plant Society (CNPS).
 All habitats with the potential to be used by sensitive species were evaluated during the site visit and a determination has been made for the presence or probability of presence within this report.
-All sensitive species within the Hinkley USGS topographic quad and eight surrounding quads of project area were reviewed in CNDDB, and a complete list of those species are discussed within Appendix B. All sensitive plant species within the Hinkley USGS topographic quad were reviewed in the CNPS Rare Plant Inventory, a complete list of those species are discussed within Appendix C. This section will address those species listed as Candidate, Rare, Threatened, or Endangered under the state and federal endangered species laws, and any species found to occur on site.
-All other special status species are addressed within Appendix B and C.
+All sensitive species within the Twelve Gauge Lake USGS topographic quad and eight surrounding quads of project area were reviewed in CNDDB, and a complete list of those species are discussed within Appendix B. This section will address those species listed as Candidate, Rare, Threatened, or Endangered under the state and federal endangered species laws, and any species found to occur on site.
+All other special status species are addressed within Appendix B.